numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 .. note::

-    This NEP is third in a series:
+    This NEP is fourth in a series:

     - :ref:`NEP 40 <NEP40>` explains the shortcomings of NumPy's dtype implementation.